dell/goobjectscale/README.md

 Those two terms used around codebase are unfortunately referring to the same thing.
 The easiest way to obtain it is to look in Objectscale Portal.

-1. Login into ObjectScale Portal;
+1. Log in to the ObjectScale Portal;
 2. Select *Accounts* tab in the panel on the left side of your screen;
 3. You should now see list of accounts.
 Select one of the values from column called *Account ID*.